Working Moms Reveal Their Struggles Over Having A Second Kid

 One of the hardest parts of this decision-making process for me has been finding the space and time to think clearly about it, without the external forces pushing me in one direction or another.

-Leland Drummond, the founder of a 30-person PR and branding firm Azione, says she’s been wrestling to make the right decision for her family.
+Leland Drummond, co-founder of 30-person PR and creative agency AZIONE, says she’s been wrestling to make the right decision for her family.
 Now that her son is 2, she feels physically ready for another pregnancy.
 She’s also looked at her finances and concluded that another baby wouldn’t be a burden.
 But just because you can have another baby doesn’t mean you should.
 “Our society is prone to rushing through everything and focusing on the next step, whether that’s college or career or marriage or children,” she says.
 “I’ve been really trying to fight this.
 I have been willing to admit that I really don’t know if this is the right thing.”

 She’s been weighing all the factors I’ve described in this story.
 And she says it’s important not to overlook your personal desires.
 Women often don’t feel comfortable talking about their own needs, particularly when it comes to family life, but Drummond believes that being honest with yourself is crucial at times like this.
 “I ask myself how this is going to affect my life, my marriage, my son,” she says.
 “You need to think of it a little selfishly too, because you don’t want any resentment creeping in on you later on.
 That’s not fair to your child, either.”